-First thing’s first: When we say how many eggs you should eat a day, we don’t mean egg whites, we mean the whole thing.
+First thing’s first: When we say how many eggs a day you should eat, we don’t mean egg whites, we mean the whole thing.
 We know you may have heard cholesterol rumors that scared you away from those yellow insides.
 While we won’t deny that there is cholesterol in there, we can assure you that it’s the good kind.
 Not only that, but it’s full of healthy fatty acids and micronutrients the outside is lacking like B-vitamins and immune-boosting selenium.

 Yolk benefits aside, the American Heart Association still advises against consuming more than 300 milligrams of dietary cholesterol a day.
 Since eggs have about 185 milligrams each, White recommends capping your daily egg intake at 1.5 as long as you choose low-cholesterol foods for the rest of your meals.